brothman01/wp-monitor/readme.txt

 == Description ==

 A simple WordPress plugin that puts update, important site and important server information in one convenient and easy-to-find place on the dashboard.
-Monitor one or multiple websites on the go, this plugin makes your job as a site administrator easier by eliminating the need to look through the site and server for the information that WP Monitor stores all together right on the dashboard.
+Monitor one or multiple sites on the go, this plugin makes your job as a site administrator easier by eliminating the need to look through the site and server for the information that WP Monitor collects and puts all together right on the dashboard.

 The display is on the dashboard and the settings page is a sub-item in the 'Tools' menu.
+This plugin is great for productivity and easy site monitoring because of how much it speeds up the workflow of any site admin.

-Visit www.wp-monitor.net for more information on the okug-in, add-ons and a knowledge base!
+Visit https://www.wp-monitor.net for more information on the plugin, add-ons and a knowledge base!

 WP-Monitor Information: